gpyzy/agile-tool/src/example/readme.md

 Part2 - ajax + thunk, return list of users and add the list data to the local state arrays incrementally.
+Part3 - leverage thunk action, async thunk action; make an example to demo how to create a token middleware.